JCAdkins/REST/twitter/README.md

 ```

 ### `GET     tweets/{id}/replies`
 Retrieves the direct replies to the tweet with the given id.
-If that tweet is deleted or otherwise doesn't exist, an error should be sent in lieu of a response.
+If that tweet is deleted or otherwise doesn't exist, an error will be sent in lieu of a response.

-Deleted replies to the tweet should be excluded from the response.

 #### Response
 ```javascript